virtualcell/vcell/docker/swarm/README.md

 ```

 Info: build the containers (e.g. vcell-docker.cam.uchc.edu:5000/schaff/vcell-api:f18b7aa) and upload to a private Docker registry (e.g. vcell-docker.cam.uchc.edu:5000).
 A Singularity image for vcell-batch is also generated and stored locally (VCELL_ROOT/docker/build/singularity-vm) as no local Singularity repository is available yet.
-Later in the deploy stage, the Singularity image is uploaded to the server file system and invoked for numerical simulation on the HPC cluster.
+Singularity image is downloaded by solver .slurm.sub script to the server file system and invoked for numerical simulation on the HPC cluster.

 # 2. Deploy vcell using docker swarm mode